 The last big con, or downside, is that financial planning can end up costing both a lot of time and money.
 If you feel you are not getting your money’s worth or your advisor is not putting your best interest first, then there’s a good chance you are overpaying.
 It’s critical to make sure that you fully understand how their fees are structured, how much you are expected to pay, as well as making sure that your expectations are communicated well.

 What to look for in traditional planning

 Another certification you can look for is the Chartered Financial Analyst (CFA) which focuses on financial analysts used for investing type planning.
-If you have a lot of large assets, such as properties, in your name then you will want to look for financial planners that have the Chartered Trust and Estate Planner (CTEP accredited estate planner), Accredited estate planner (AEP), Certified Trust and Fiduciary Advisor (CTFA) are the main certification to look for if you want to focus more on estate management.
+If you have a lot of large assets, such as properties, in your name then you will want to look for financial planners that have the Chartered Trust and Estate Planner (CTEP accredited estate planner), Accredited Estate Planner (AEP), Certified Trust and Fiduciary Advisor (CTFA) are the main certifications to look for if you want to focus more on estate management.

 New era of Financial Planning through technology

 As technology becomes more integrated in our world, how is the financial planning industry going to survive, and how can technology make financial planners better and help build better connection with consumers?